 ITALIC: An arts-minded, residence-based academic program for first year students.
 Conversations often carry on from class to the dining room and back to the dorm late at night, where they morph into jam sessions or collaborative projects in the art studio.

-Education for Self-Fashioning (ESF): Consider writings about education by intellectuals working in various fields, with the aim of articulating different ways that education can be used to structure one’s thinking, one’s self, and ultimately one’s life as a whole.
+Education as Self-Fashioning (ESF): Consider writings about education by intellectuals working in various fields, with the aim of articulating different ways that education can be used to structure one’s thinking, one’s self, and ultimately one’s life as a whole.

 COLLEGE: The first-year Civic, Liberal, and Global Education requirement.
 Going to college is not just about acquiring the ability to make a living, but about exploring what makes living worthwhile.